 “When people think of infection, they may think of fever or pus coming out of a wound,” explains Dr. Patel from the Mayo Clinic.
 “However, this is not the case with prosthetic joint infection.
 Patients will often experience pain, but not other symptoms usually associated with infection.
 Often what happens is that the bacteria that cause infection on prosthetic joints are the same as bacteria that live harmlessly on our skin.
 However, on a prosthetic joint they can stick, grow and cause problems over the long term.
 Many of these bacteria would not infect the joint were it not for the prosthesis.”

 Biofilms have been poorly understudied until recently but evidence suggests they’re involved in many human diseases, including debilitating chronic infections.
-According to Dr. Trevor Marshall, a biomedical researcher at Murdoch University, Australia, some large microbiota of chronic biofilm like L-shaped bacteria can evade the immune system because, long ago, they evolved the ability to reside inside macrophages.
+According to Dr. Trevor Marshall, a biomedical researcher at Murdoch University, Australia, some large microbiota of chronic biofilms, such as L-shaped bacteria, can evade the immune system because a long time ago they evolved the ability to reside inside macrophages.
 Ironically, these are the very white blood cells of the immune system which are supposed to kill the invading pathogens.
 Marshall also says that biofilm infections occur with great ease in immunocompromised hosts.

 Targeting biofilm infections

 Research carried out over the past three decades suggests that biofilms are either extremely difficult or impossible to eradicate from the human body.
-What’s certain is that administering antibiotics in a standard manner (high dose, constant) does not work.
+What’s certain is that administering antibiotics in a standard manner (high dose and consistently over many days) does not work effectively.

 Biofilms can cause serious medical conditions and, as we’ve seen, they can be very difficult to get rid of.
 But there are instances when biofilms can be useful, for bioremediation purposes.
-Biofilms are used, for instance, in treating waste water or contamination with heavy metals or radioactive substances.
+Biofilms are used, for instance, in treating wastewater or water contaminated with heavy metals or radioactive substances.
 Another practical use for biofilms is in microbial fuel cells.
 In such fuel cells, microbes that live on the surface of an electrode break down nutrients and transfer electrons through a circuit, providing electricity.
-Microbial fuel cells can be very useful if you need to remotely generate power for sensors in wastewaters or landfills.
+Microbial fuel cells can be very useful if you need to remotely generate power for sensors in wastewater or landfills.

 Biofilms are right now the subject of intense research.
-Biofilms cause billions in damage every year due to disease, equipment damage, energy loss or contaminations, and as such finding ways to get rid of them is a priority.
-The resilience of biofilms is a big challenge and requires contributions from different sciences such as biochemistry, engineering, mathematics, and microbiology.
+Biofilms cause billions in damage every year due to disease, equipment damage, energy loss or contaminations, so finding ways to get rid of them is a priority.
+The resilience of biofilms is a big challenge and requires contributions from different fields of science such as biochemistry, engineering, mathematics, and microbiology.